tewhatuora/api-standards/docs/api-publishing/02-Components.md

 - Latency
 - Request throughput (number of requests in a given timeframe)

-<ApiStandard id="HNZAS_MAY_PROVIDE_SLA_TIERING" type="SHOULD" toolTip="API Providers MAY provide SLA tiering.">API Providers **MAY** provide _SLA Tiering_ in which different SLAs are applied to different clients.
+<ApiStandard id="HNZAS_MAY_PROVIDE_SLA_TIERING" type="MAY" toolTip="API Providers MAY provide SLA tiering.">API Providers **MAY** provide _SLA Tiering_ in which different SLAs are applied to different clients.
 For example, a "gold" tier can be applied to a high-value consumer-facing application to grant higher request quotas and faster response times.
 Conversely, a "bronze" tier could be applied to a non-critical back-office application consuming the same API.</ApiStandard>

 <ApiStandard id="HNZAS_SHOULD_PROVIDE_WEB_SLA" type="SHOULD" toolTip="API Providers SHOULD provide SLAs via a web experience.">SLAs **SHOULD** be available via a web experience.</ApiStandard>